katur/eegi/README.md

 Instead of compiling the SASS and CoffeeScript separately, feel free to use the [Gulp.js build script](gulpfile.js), run simply with `gulp`.

-To set up the project for gulping (assuming [Gulp.js](http://gulpjs.com/) is installed on the system), run the following in the project root to install project-specific gulp packages in a git-ignored directory called `node_modules`:
+To set up the project for gulping, assuming [Gulp.js](http://gulpjs.com/) is installed on the system, run the following in the project root (which will install dependencies in a git-ignored directory called `node_modules`):
 ```
-npm install --dev-save gulp
-npm install --dev-save gulp-util
-npm install --dev-save gulp-plumber
-npm install --dev-save gulp-ruby-sass
-npm install --dev-save gulp-coffee
+npm install --dev-save
 ```

 Managerial scripts